AmanoTeam/obggcc/README.md

 ## Controlling OBGGCC Behavior

-OBGGCC allows you to change its behavior in some scenarios with the use of environment variables.
-Below are all the switches OBGGCC supports and their intended purpose:
+OBGGCC allows you to change its behavior in certain scenarios through the use of environment variables.
+Below are all the switches OBGGCC supports and their intended purposes:

 - `OBGGCC_SYSTEM_LIBRARIES`
-  - Allows you to compile and link code using libraries and headers from your host's machine system root in conjunction with the cross-compiler's system root.
+  - Allows you to compile and link code using libraries and headers from your host machine’s system root in conjunction with the cross-compiler’s system root.
 See [Linking with system libraries](#linking-with-system-libraries).

 - `OBGGCC_BUILTIN_LOADER`
-  - Allows you to change the dynamic linker of an executable during linkage so that it can be run using OBGGCC's glibc libraries rather than your host machine's glibc libraries.
+  - Allows you to change the dynamic linker of an executable during linkage so that it can be run using OBGGCC’s glibc libraries rather than your host machine’s glibc libraries.
 See [Running binaries with a specific glibc](#running-binaries-with-a-specific-glibc).

 - `OBGGCC_RUNTIME_RPATH`
-  - Automatically appends the path to the directory containing GCC libraries (e.g., libsanitizer (Address Sanitizer), libatomic, and libstdc++) to your executables' RPATH.
+  - Automatically appends the path to the directory containing GCC libraries (e.g., libsanitizer (AddressSanitizer), libatomic, and libstdc++) to your executables’ RPATH.
 This option is enabled by default when using `OBGGCC_BUILTIN_LOADER`.

 - `OBGGCC_NZ`
-  - Allows you to use libraries and headers installed using OBGGCC's package manager (nz) during cross-compilation.
+  - Allows you to use libraries and headers installed using OBGGCC’s package manager (nz) during cross-compilation.
 See [Software availability](#software-availability).

+- `OBGGCC_STATIC`
+  - Tells the cross-compiler to prefer linking with the static versions of the GCC runtime libraries rather than the dynamic ones.

-You can enable a switch by setting its value to `1` (e.g: `export OBGGCC_NZ=1`), and disable it by setting its value to `0` (e.g: `export OBGGCC_NZ=0`).
+You can enable a switch by setting its value to `true` (e.g: `export OBGGCC_NZ=true`), and disable it by setting its value to `false` (e.g: `export OBGGCC_NZ=false`).

 ## Software availability